New-College-MCR/mcr-website/content/team/8-bar-rep.md

 ---
-title: "Dorian Muntean"
+title: "Dorian Muntean (he/him)"
 date: 2018-11-19T10:47:58+10:00
 draft: false
 image: "images/team/DM.jpg"
-jobtitle: "Bar Rep / First-Year Rep"
+jobtitle: "Bar Rep"
 linkedinurl: dorian.muntean@new.ox.ac.uk
 promoted: true
 weight: 8
 ---

-Dorian (he/him) is reading for a DPhil in Organic Chemistry, where he investigates the development of new antibiotics.
+Dorian is reading for a DPhil in Organic Chemistry, where he investigates the development of new antibiotics.
 When he is not in the lab, he enjoys visiting museums, seeing a play at the theater, or just going on a walk to Port Meadows.

-As a First Year Rep, Dorian organizes movie nights and makes sure that all freshers are fairly represented on the MCR committee.